scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 `Camera-Only 3D detection` aims to solve the cases that are difficult to detect with LiDAR-based methods.
 For example, `Camera-Only 3D detection` will deal with detection of objects with tree occlusion and long-distance recognition.

-Note that we apply a high-confidence threshold to suppress the impact of false positives.
+Note that we apply a high-confidence threshold to suppress the impact of false positives in `Camera-Only 3D Detection`.

 ### Radar-Only Faraway Object 3D Detection